Struct hyper::Url

 For example:

-, which might not be what was intended.
+"index.html"parsed withUrl::from_directory_path(Path::new("/var/www"))as the base URL isfile:///var/www/index.html"index.html"parsed withUrl::from_file_path(Path::new("/var/www"))as the base URL isfile:///var/index.html, which might not be what was intended.

-does not consider trailing slashes significant
+Note that std::path does not consider trailing slashes significant

-and usually does not include them (e.g. in Path::parent()
+and usually does not include them (e.g. in Path::parent()).

 fn to_file_path(&self) -> Result<PathBuf, ()>

-Assuming the URL is in the file
+Assuming the URL is in the file scheme or similar,

-convert its path to an absolute std::path::Path
+convert its path to an absolute std::path::Path.

-Note: This does not actually check the URL’s scheme
+Note: This does not actually check the URL’s scheme,

 and may give nonsensical results for other schemes.